Statue of Liberty Diversity/Multicultural Resources See also:

 Friends with disabilities - Helpful hints on how to interact with someone who has a disability, plus links to related pages (Easter Seals).
 For etiquette advice specific to different types of disabilities, see Disability Etiquette: Tips On Interacting With People With Disabilities [Link opens a PDF] (United Spinal Association).

-History of Disability: from 1050 to the Present Day - Explores disabled people's lives in British history (Historic England).
+History of Disability: from 1050 to the Present Day AUDIO - Explores disabled people's lives in British history (Historic England).
 Nineteenth-Century Disability: Cultures and Contexts is a collection of primary texts and images about physical and cognitive disability in the nineteenth century (Karen Bourrier, Christopher Keep, et al.).
 All for high school and up.
 The Museum of Disability History has a collection of online exhibits 'dedicated to advancing the understanding, acceptance and independence of people with disabilities.'
 Includes illustrated presentations on the history of disability in Media, in Medicine, in Society, in Education, and more; with timelines (People Inc. & the B. Thomas Golisano Foundation).
 See also Eugenics, above.

 Myths and Facts About People with Disabilities - Corrects common misinformation and misunderstandings about what it's like to live with a disability.
 (Easter Seals)